Sofitel Luang Prabang

 November to April is the best time to visit Laos with dry and warm weather, with March and April being the hottest months.
 October and May are also good months to visit with only a bit of rain.
 July to September are the wettest months in Laos.

-Sofitel Luang Prabang, formerly Hotel de la Paix, is a crisp, contemporary and very cool retreat, close to the center of Luang Prabang.
+Sofitel Luang Prabang, formerly Hotel de la Paix, is a crisp, contemporary and very cool retreat, close to the centre of Luang Prabang.
 With glamorous suites, sun-dappled walled gardens and large crisp pool, it's an ideal place to take refuge and relax.

 Built on a heritage site in the former royal capital of Laos, the Sofitel Luang Prabang marries colonial charm with contemporary luxury beautifully.
 It's one of most indulgent properties in the region.
 Fully restored buildings from a 100 year old prison form part of this unique hotel; the newer additions are completely in-keeping.